raverie-us/raverie-engine/README.md

 This will print out a link that you can visit in the browser which will run the engine, for example http://172.17.0.*:8080/

 Note that the `localhost` link will not work as it's only accessible from inside the Docker container.

+# Architecture
+The Raverie Engine is built to run on any platform and targets pure WASM as its only output.
+This means that the output does not include executables, glue code, etc (we do not use Emscripten).
+The list of imports and exports is cleanly defined in `PlatformCommunication.hpp` and can easily be implemented by any platform, including the browser.